Peakboard/peakboard.github.io/docs/adding_articles.md

 * layout - Tells the site what page template to use.
 Use `article` for all artilces and `video_article` for video tutorials
 * title - this is used as the article's title
+* menu_title - this allows you to use a different title in the menu bar in case you need to save space.
+If not included, the main title will be used.
 * description - a description of the article, important for search engines.
 * lang - the language code for the articles language (either en or de for now)
 * ref - a unique id for the article.
 It must be unique for the whole category, even if in a nested directory.
 Can be a string or number/int.
 This ref is used to identify translations, and translated articles should share the same ids.